Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 It is easiest to understand Join Calculus by using the metaphor of the “chemical machine”.

 Imagine that we have a large tank of water where many different chemical substances are dissolved.
-Different chemical reactions are possible in this “chemical soup”.
+Different chemical reactions are possible in this “chemical soup”, as various molecules come together and react, producing other molecules.
-Reactions could start at the same time (i.e. concurrently) in different regions of the soup, as various molecules come together.
+Reactions could start at the same time (i.e. concurrently) in different regions of the soup.

 Since we are going to simulate this in a computer, the “chemistry” here is completely imaginary and has nothing to do with real-life chemistry.
 We can define molecules of any sort, and we can postulate arbitrary reactions between them.